Edward J. Lehner

 Edward J. Lehner is president and chief executive officer (CEO) of Ryerson, a global metals supplier and processor with operations in the United States, Canada, Mexico and China.
 Eddie began serving as Ryerson’s CEO in June 2015 after having served as Ryerson’s executive vice president and chief financial officer since 2012.

 Prior to joining Ryerson, Eddie served as the chief financial officer of PSC Metals, Inc., a diversified metals company, and before that, as the chief financial officer of SeverCorr, LLC., a primary steel manufacturing company headquartered in the southern United States.

 Eddie’s career also includes senior general management, operational, financial, accounting, tax and consulting roles for Nucor, Birmingham Steel, Inc., Laurel Steel and Deloitte & Touche.

 Eddie has served on the Board of Directors of Modumetal Inc., and The Mississippi State Workforce Investment Board, and he is a member of the Association of Corporate Growth (ACG), The Turnaround Management Association (TMA) and Financial Executives International (FEI).

 He holds a Bachelor of Business Administration from the University of Cincinnati and is also a Certified Public Accountant (C.P.A.)

 Chief Financial Officer

-Erich S. Schnaufer joined Ryerson in 2005 as director of financial reporting.
-He was promoted to controller and chief accounting officer in 2007 and was responsible for accounting, tax and financial reporting.
-Erich has nearly 25 years of financial and accounting experience to his role as Ryerson’s chief financial officer.
-Prior to joining Ryerson, Erich held senior financial and accounting management roles at several publicly held companies, including Alternative Resources Corporation and Midway Games.
-He began his career with Arthur Andersen in their Chicago audit practice and is also a Certified Public Accountant (C.P.A.).
+Erich S. Schnaufer brings nearly 30 years of financial and accounting experience to his role as Ryerson’s chief financial officer.
+Prior to joining Ryerson, Erich held senior management roles at several publicly held companies including Alternative Resources Corporation and Midway Games.
+He began his career with Arthur Andersen in their Chicago audit practice and is also a certified public accountant (CPA).